superuser789/MediaPipe-on-RaspberryPi/README.md

 ## Pre-built Packages
 I recommend you to build the packages yourself.
 In case, you want to skip it.
-You can download [deb packages](https://github.com/superuser789/MediaPipe-on-RaspberryPi).
+You can download [pre-built packages](https://github.com/superuser789/MediaPipe-on-RaspberryPi).
 * Install dependency packages
 ```
 sudo apt install libxcb-shm0 libcdio-paranoia-dev libsdl2-2.0-0 libxv1  libtheora0 libva-drm2 libva-x11-2 libvdpau1 libharfbuzz0b libbluray2